andrew-werdna/k8s/README.md

 Once you have the dependencies installed, please run:
 `task hfs` (helmfile setup).
 This will ensure that you have all the needed helm plugins as well as checking chart dependencies and updating the `helmfile.lock`.

+## TODOs

+- Look into maybe creating a `nix flake` or something for all of the dependencies.
+- Potentially use `helmfile` for ***only*** ArgoCD, and then write ArgoCD Applications, to deploy all of the other desired items.
+-